danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 16.20.00.03:

+DR 187399 54 second login delay using TD2

+This release includes changes to address the following DRs, originally included in release 16.10.00.05:

+DR 184179 Support Kerberos authentication on AIX, HP-UX, MacOS, and Solaris DR 187763 Support JDK 9

+This release includes changes to address the following DRs, originally included in release 16.10.00.04:

+DR 184941 Support DATASET STORAGE FORMAT CSV data type

 This release includes changes to address the following DRs, originally included in release 16.00.00.31: